djibe/Android-tutorials/README.md

 ---

-## Motorola Moto G 4G/LTE 2013 Peregrine
+## Motorola Moto G 4G/LTE 2013 peregrine

 You can upgrade your Motorola Moto G LTE from stock to Android 9 / LineageOS 16.